serg-you-lin/DSTVParser/README.md

 # DSTV Reader
-DSTV Reader is a Python library for parsing and analyzing DSTV (NC/NC1) files commonly used in the structural steel industry.
+DSTV Reader is a Python library for parsing and analyzing DSTV files commonly used in the structural steel industry.
 It allows easy extraction of profile information, detection of inclined cuts, and basic automation of file classification.

 ## Features
 Parse DSTV files and extract profile headers and geometry

+Support both .nc and .nc1 files

 Detect inclined cuts on flanges and webs

-Classify and sort NC files based on detected features
+Allowing classification and sorting files based on detected features

 Modular structure: easy to extend or integrate into larger workflows